john-maluki/blog-project/README.rst

     INSTALLED_APPS = [
         ...
         'blog',
+        'contact',
     ]

 2. Include the blog URLconf in your project urls.py like this::

     path('blog/', include('blog.urls')),
+    path('contact/', include('contact.urls', namespace='contact')),

-3. Run `python manage.py migrate` to create the polls models.
+3. Run `python manage.py migrate` to create the post models.

 4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a Post (you'll need the Admin app enabled).

-5. Visit http://127.0.0.1:8000/blog/ to participate in the blog.
+5. Visit http://127.0.0.1:8000/ to participate in the blog.